Introduction. The single hash mark at the beginning of a line will identify that line as a level-1 heading. A level-2 heading would begin with two hash marks and so on.

 Even without conversion, plain text that includes Markdown coding is still quite readable.
 It’s much easier to read than the same text with equivalent HTML tags.
 It’s the simplicity and readability of Markdown that make it so interesting.
 Forty years from now, even if Markdown gets forgotten over the decades, someone can open and read the plain text document that includes Markdown code much easier than we can read this WordPerfect document that’s less than 20 years old.

 No, you don’t have to dump your current apps, but now that you know what Markdown is you can start looking for apps that support it.
-One type of application where archiving would be important is journaling and Mac/iOS users will find Day One [Mac - $4.99 & iOS - $4.99] saves your journal entries – and all your formatting – as Markdown text.
+One type of application where archiving would be important is journaling and Mac/iOS users will find Day One [Mac – $9.99 & iOS – $4.99] saves your journal entries – and all your formatting – as Markdown text.
+Also for Mac/iOS users is Byword [Mac – $9.99 and iOS – $4.99], an elegantly simple text editor that supports both Markdown and rich text.
+The Draft [Android – $2.99] text editor for Android tablet and phone users provides Markdown support.
 A number of note-taking apps for Mac are also getting updates to include Markdown support.
-VoodooPad 5 [Mac - $39.99] is a good example.
+VoodooPad 5 [Mac – $39.99 and iOS – $9.99] is a good example.
 And, because its native document format is Markdown, the app can easily convert your notes to rich text, Word, PDF, HTML and ePub formats.
 I only found one Windows app – WriteMonkey – which supports Markdown, but hopefully we’ll soon see others.

 Thanks to Markdown, the future of plain text looks quite bright.
 And, by supporting the efforts of developers who incorporate Markdown in their applications, we can help influence its acceptance and continued growth.
 Helping them will help us find an archival standard for digital documents that will insure the future of our research and publishing efforts doesn’t get left behind in the trash bin of old technology.